▶️ LISTEN TO THIS ARTICLE

 Creative tasks suffer from the structure.
 Research from multiple groups confirms that CoT's sequential framework constrains the flexibility that creative work requires.
 The rigid step-by-step process that helps math actively hinders open-ended generation.

-Small models get worse, not better.
+Small models can get worse, not better.
 The original Wei et al. paper showed this clearly but it's often forgotten.
-Below roughly 100 billion parameters, chain-of-thought either has no effect or actively hurts.
-GPT-3 at 1.3B went from 2.4% to 0.5% on GSM8K with CoT.
-Small models generate what the authors called "fluent but non-causal rationales," producing plausible-sounding reasoning that leads to wrong answers.
+Below very large model scales, chain-of-thought can have no effect or actively hurt.
+Small models may generate what the authors called "fluent but non-causal rationales," producing plausible-sounding reasoning that leads to wrong answers.

 The Decision Framework